OctopusDeploy/docs/docs/shared-content/upgrade/upgrade-install-cloned-version.include.md

 ![](images/enter-master-key.png)

 Enter the master key you backed up earlier and the manager will verify the connection works.

+Finish the wizard, keep an eye on each setting to ensure you match your main instance.
+For example, if your main instance uses Active Directory, your cloned instance should also be configured to use Active Directory.
+Once the wizard is finished and the instance is configured, login to the cloned instance to ensure your credentials still work.